4,4'-Bipyridine

 4,4′-Bipyridine (abbreviated to 4,4′-bipy or 4,4′-bpy) is an organic compound with the formula (C5H4N)2.
 It is one of several isomers of bipyridine.
 It is a colorless solid that is soluble in organic solvents. is mainly used as a precursor to N,N′-dimethyl-4,4′-bipyridinium [(C5H4NCH3)2]2+, known as paraquat.

 History

 4,4′-Bipyridine was first obtained in 1868 by the Scottish chemist Thomas Anderson via heating pyridine with sodium metal.
 However, Anderson's empirical formula for 4,4′-bipyridine was incorrect.
 The correct empirical formula, and the correct molecular structure, for 4,4′-bipyridine was provided in 1882 by the Austrian chemist Hugo Weidel and his student M. Russo.

 Uses

-4,4'-Bipyridine is an intermediate in the production of paraquat, a widely-used herbicide.
+4,4'-Bipyridine is an intermediate in the production of paraquat, a widely used herbicide.
 In this process, pyridine is oxidized to 4,4'-bipyridine in a coupling reaction, followed by dimethylation to form paraquat.

 Reactions

-The reducing agent is N,N'-bis(trimethylsilyl)-4,4'-bipyridinylidene is produced by reduction of 4,4'-bipyridine in the presence of trimethylsilyl chloride (Me = CH3):
+The reducing agent N,N'-bis(trimethylsilyl)-4,4'-bipyridinylidene is produced by reduction of 4,4'-bipyridine in the presence of trimethylsilyl chloride (Me = CH3):

 The silylated derivative, which is red, is used in salt-free reductions.

 4,4′-bipyridine forms a variety of coordination polymers.